Are Catholics Christian?

 In 325 A.D., the Catholic Church discerned the Holy Spirit's voice for the doctrine of the Trinity (Father, Son and Holy Ghost, three persons in one), a term not found in the Bible, 1200 years before any Evangelical church existed.
 The Catholic Church protected Christianity from the Arian heresy that almost gutted Christianity in the 4th century when many began to believe Jesus wasn't "fully God" and "fully human."

 The Catholic Church protected the Bible across the ages until the Gutenberg press was invented in the 16th century.
 Century after century, monks in monasteries faithfully copied Scripture.
 It would take each monk ten years to copy one Bible and thousands of faithful Catholics dedicated their lives to this work.
-Catholics protected the Bible over the centuries of wars, famines, plaques, the fall of Rome, fires, and threats from all sides.
+Catholics protected the Bible over the centuries of wars, famines, plagues, the fall of Rome, fires, and threats from all sides.
 This was long before any other denomination existed.
-They were so accurate that the Dead Sea Scrolls which were discovered in the 1940's which date back to 200 B.C. match them almost leter for letter.
+They were so accurate that the Dead Sea Scrolls which were discovered in the 1940's which date back to 200 B.C. match them almost letter for letter.

 This occurred at the Synod of Hippo (393 AD) and was confirmed at the Council of Carthage (397 AD).
 The non-Catholic Bible scholar Peter Flint, who won "best popular book" from the Biblical Archeology Society for his translation of the Dead Sea Scrolls, tells us that there was no Bible until 397 when the Catholic Church decided on what books belong there.
 Before that there were hundreds of letters and the Septuagint.
 He said: